JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler/Consideration_some_criticisms_Urantia_Book.md

 > "How foolish to presume that an automaton could conceive a philosophy of automatism, and how ridiculous that it should presume to form such a concept of other and fellow automatons."

-> “The universe is not like the laws, mechanisms, and the uniformities which the scientist discovers and which he comes to regard as science, but rather like the curious, thinking, choosing, creative, combining, and discriminating scientist who thus observes universe phenomena and classifies the mathematical facts inherent in the mechanistic phases of the material side of creation Neither is the universe like the art of the artist, but rather like the striving, dreaming, aspiring and advancing artist who seeks to transcend the world of material things in the effort to achieve a spiritual goal.”
-[UB 195:7.22](/en/The_Urantia_Book/195#p7_22)
+> “The universe is not like the laws, mechanisms, and the uniformities which the scientist discovers and which he comes to regard as science, but rather like the curious, thinking, choosing, creative, combining, and discriminating scientist who thus observes universe phenomena and classifies the mathematical facts inherent in the mechanistic phases of the material side of creation Neither is the universe like the art of the artist, but rather like the striving, dreaming, aspiring and advancing artist who seeks to transcend the world of material things in the effort to achieve a spiritual goal.” <a id="s170_602"></a>[UB 195:7.22](/en/The_Urantia_Book/195#p7_22)

 And so our clerical critic not only failed to envision the magnificent cosmos of _The Urantia Book_, but he so superficially read the text that he thought it presented a mechanical cosmos.
 How mistaken even a learned theologian can be when his mind is not open to the reception of new truth!